spillerrec/qt-webp-plugin/README.md

 Enables Qt4 and Qt5 applications to load and save images in the WebP image format.

+**NOTICE** Since version 5.3, Qt is bundled with a WebP plugin.
+You might need to install the qt5-imageformats package (or similar) to get it.
+See https://github.com/ArchangelSDY/qwebpa for a fork with animation support.
+For Qt 4, you would still need this or https://github.com/stevenyao/webp .

 ### Features

 - Reading WebP images